-[120] I do not agree with the LTC Home that this appeal raises similar health or safety concerns such as those outlined above.
+[113] I do not agree with the LTC Home that this appeal raises similar health or safety concerns such as those outlined above.
 The LTC Home asserts that third party health and safety would be impacted by the disclosure of the records because the LTC Home and other long-term care operators would become reluctant to supply fulsome information about outbreak management with institutions, to the detriment of long-term care residents, their families and the public generally.
 However, the LTC Home has not explained why the reluctance would arise.
-There are 130 records at issue in this appeal, each varying in length from 1 to 20 pages.
-The LTC Home has not identified any specific information that, if disclosed, would have a chilling effect on information sharing in the future.
-The LTC Home's argument seems to be that if long-term care home operators knew that any information would be subject to freedom of information legislation, they would be reluctant to share it with institutions such as the hospital, or the Ministry of Long-Term Care.
+There are 220 records at issue in this appeal, each varying in length from 1 to 20 pages.
+The LTC Home has not referred to any specific information that, if disclosed, would have a chilling effect on information sharing in the future.
+The LTC Home's argument seems to be that if long-term care home operators knew that any information would be subject to freedom of information legislation, they would be reluctant to share it with institutions such as OHH, or the Ministry of Long-Term Care.
+In my view, this is simply too general of an argument to accept.
+The LTC Home's argument seems to be that if long-term care show that any information would be subject to freedom of information legislation, they would be reluctant to share it with institutions such as OHH, or the Ministry of Long-Term Care.
 In my view, this is simply too general of an argument to accept.